-After going through consent and assent and taking the physical measurements of height and weight and waist circumference, begin with the following:
+After going through consent and assent and taking the physical measurements of height and weight, begin with the following:

 Today I will ask you some general questions about the quality of your life.

 Then I shall ask some specific questions about how your weight affects the quality of your life.